Yefeng0920/replication_EcoEvo_git/README.md

 ## Transparency declaration

-The authors affirms that the manuscript is an honest, accurate, and transparent account of the study being reported, and no important aspects of the study have been omitted.
+The authors affirm that the manuscript is an honest, accurate, and transparent account of the study being reported, and no important aspects of the study have been omitted.

 ## Reproducibility declaration